trustgraph-ai/trustgraph/docs/README.quickstart-docker-compose.md

 ```

 > [!TIP]
-> Before proceeding, allow the system to enter a stable a working state.
-In general `30 seconds` should be enough time for Pulsar to stablize.
-The system uses Cassandra for a Graph store.
-Cassandra can take `60-70 seconds` to achieve a working state.
+> Before proceeding, allow the system to stabilize.
+A safe warm up period is `120 seconds`.
+If services seem to be "stuck", it could be because services did not have time to initialize correctly and are trying to restart.
+Waiting `120 seconds` before launching any scripts should provide much more reliable operation.

 ### Load a Text Corpus